djradon/public-notes/ar.modelling-time-within-a-strongly-typed-database.md

 These basics must be mastered before moving onto dynamic systems and causality.
 But they are not small issues, as entire databases have been devised and market shares carved out around the idea of being good at Problem 1 and 2 generally (e.g. MapR, TimeDB), or for specific use cases such as IoT.

 Much time and effort have been put into Problems 3, 4 and 5 particularly with RDBMS and Dimensional Warehouses (e.g. DataVault), and even SQL extension recommendations.
-OWL-Time is the dominant solution for Problem 6 and has notorious ambiguity problems.
+   - [[prdct.owl-time]] is the dominant solution for Problem 6 and has notorious ambiguity problems. ^rpdqex91m56q

 Most graph types require everything to be an entity (e.g. property graph), when in fact in the real world, entities are few, and everything else is attributes connected by relations.
 TypeDB has a unique data model that makes temporal modelling powerful and simple.
 Temporal Variables — A Common Application